 How to post images to Instagram via mobile web

 1) On your iPhone, iPad or iPod touch, visit instagram.com in Safari, Chrome or another browser of your choice, then log in with Facebook or your Instagram account credentials.

-TIP: If you don’t see the tab area at the bottom, try scrolling or reloading the page.
+2) Tap the plus sign at the bottom.
+If you don’t see the tab area at the bottom, try scrolling or reloading the page.